Skip to content

 };

-// 👍 also correct - separated stores and events
+// 👍 correct - separated by type (separation: "allow" or "enforce")

 const UserProfile = () => {

-const [userName, userEmail, isLoading] = useUnit([
+const [userName, userEmail, isLoading] = useUnit([$userName, $userEmail, $isLoading]);

 return (